Dost701/Dost701/README.md

 - 👋 Hi, I’m @Dost701
 - 👀 Working as Data Engineer at Accenture
-- 🌱 I’m currently learning Artificial Intelligence and particullary as Agentic AI
+- 🌱 I’m currently learning Artificial Intelligence and particullary as GenAI
 - 💞️ I’m looking to collaborate on Data & AI projects.
 <!---
 Dost701/Dost701 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.